Configure Subscriptions

 Price lists for configuring subscription pricing should always be made under an empty parent price list.
 This allows you to tie subscription discounts to the parent price list, so that all price lists will inherit that discount and you won't have to link the discount to every individual price list.

-After clicking one of the products, there are separate configuration fields for the one-time purchase Price and Sale Price as well as the Subscription Price and Subscription Sale Price.
-These settings will override the default catalog pricing and allow you to offer the product at a reduced rate if purchased as part of a subscription rather than a one-time purchase.
+2. While viewing the price entry for a subscription product, note that there are separate configuration fields for one-time purchase and subscription Price and Sale Price values.
+These settings will override the default catalog pricing and allow you to offer the product at a reduced rate if purchased as part of a subscription rather than a one-time purchase.The Edit Price Entry module with callouts for Price, Sale Price, Subscription Price, and Subscription Sale Price fields

 You do not have to enter a value in the Price field if you want the one-time purchase price to default to the price set in the product catalog.
 In the above example, the catalog price is $10.00 and the price list's one-time purchase price is $9.00.
-If you left the Price field blank, then one-time purchases would default to the base catalog price of $10.00.
+If you left the Price blank, then one-time purchases would default to the base catalog price of $10.00.

 For more details about using price lists, see the Price Lists guide.